csonuryilmaz/csonuryilmaz.github.io/_posts/2018-02-04-connect-to-workstation-with-hamachi.markdown

 Last login: Sun Feb  4 17:28:50 2018 from 25.65.75.187
 {% endhighlight %}

 With `-X` option, you can use desktop applications as well as command-line applications.
 Desktop applications will be forwarded to your desktop as in remote desktop, VNC or team viewer session.
+In conjunction with compress `-C` option it will be faster on slow connections (for example, on slow internet), but if you have a local fast network (for example, lan or intranet) it won't work better, because compression/decompression is a CPU cost.
+So use `-C` option cautiously.

 But this method will be better!

-Happy coding.

 [hamachi download page]: https://www.vpn.net/linux
 [logmein hamachi user guide]: https://secure.logmein.com/welcome/documentation/EN/pdf/Hamachi/LogMeIn_Hamachi_UserGuide.pdf

+Happy coding.

 {% include share-post-on-twitter.html %}